 Suzie Lechtenberg is the Executive Producer of More Perfect from WNYC Studios.
 Prior to More Perfect, she was the Executive Producer of Freakonomics Radio.
 Lechtenberg has also worked for Marketplace, Freakonomics Radio, Day to Day, Studio 360, and Weekend America.

 Hernan Lopez, Founder and CEO, Wondery

-Hernan Lopez is Founder & CEO of Wondery, A Network Of Storytellers.
-Wondery became the fastest network to join the Top 10 ranker by Podtrac, propelled by immersive hit shows like Dirty John, American History Tellers, Business Wars, Hollywood & Crime and American Innovations.
-Prior to founding Wondery, Hernan was President & CEO of Fox International Channels, a $3bn division of Fox.
-Hernan has been a speaker at Cannes Lions, SXSW, Promax and Natpe, and his articles have been published by Ad Age and Fast Company.
+Hernan Lopez is Founder & CEO of Wondery, the largest independent podcast publisher.
+Wondery became the fastest network to join the Top 10 ranker by Podtrac, propelled by immersive hit shows like Dr. Death, Dirty John, American History Tellers, Business Wars, The Shrink Next Door and American Innovations.
+Prior to founding Wondery, Hernan was President & CEO of Fox International Channels, a $3bn division of Fox (now Disney).
+Hernan has been a speaker at Cannes Lions, CES, SXSW, Promax and Natpe, and his articles have been published by Ad Age and Fast Company.
 He holds an MBA from University Of Miami and lives in Los Angeles.

 Tobin Low, Co-Host, Nancy